-Stocks seen opening sharply lower, bond yields fall again, on trade war concerns
+Stocks sharply lower, Dow at 3 month low, on trade war concerns

 Advertisement

-In the latest move, Chinese state media this week raised the possiblity of limiting the export of rare earth minerals which are key to the manufacture of high technology.
+In the latest move, Chinese state media this week raised the possiblity of limiting the export of rare earth minerals which are key to the manufacture of high technology and are used in the production of mobile phones, memory chips and rechargeable batteries.
 China supplies about 80 percent of the world's rare earth minerals.
 Semiconductor makers in particular would be affected by a ban on such exports.

 |Ticker